gcalbertini/movies/README.md

   9) Is the ratings distribution of ‘Home Alone (1990)’ different than that of ‘Finding Nemo (2003)’?
   10) There are ratings on movies from several franchises ([‘Star Wars’, ‘Harry Potter’, ‘The Matrix’, ‘Indiana Jones’, ‘Jurassic Park’, ‘Pirates of the Caribbean’, ‘Toy Story’, ‘Batman’]) in this dataset.
 How many of these are of inconsistent quality, as experienced by viewers?
-[Hint: You can use the keywords in quotation marks featured in this question to identify the movies that are part of each franchise]

 ### Results are found __[here](https://github.com/gcalbertini/movies/blob/9bdc85d0b7215a8d74749e07631c31de902f0023/project1.ipynb)__.
 The data can be found __[here](https://github.com/gcalbertini/movies/blob/9bdc85d0b7215a8d74749e07631c31de902f0023/data/movieReplicationSet.csv)__.
 ---